johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 target must be given.

-- **Terminal Namespaces:** Namespaces selected here restrict the search to only return paths that end or start on the given namespaces.
+- **Terminal Namespaces:** Namespaces selected here restrict the search to only return paths that end (open search from source) or start (open search from target) on the given namespaces.
 - **Max per node:** The integer provided here gives a maximum for the number of children to continue to open search from.
 This option is only applied during *unweighted* searches.